4kills/QDU/README.md

 - `Online`: Upon taking a screenshot that screenshot will be uploaded to the provided web server, which will then host the picture and return a link to it.
 This link will be accessible from your cliboard, so it can be pasted to every text input field.
 Everyone with the link can view the picture.

 # Privacy and Security Notice

+If you use the `Online` mode, the sceenshots you take will be uploaded to a remote server. **Be sure you trust the remote address.** As the pictures are **not** encrypted nor otherwise secured.
+This means the server admins can view **all of your uploads**.

+Additionally, **everyone with the link can view the picture**.
+So be sure not to post any sensitive content/information, that is not intended for everyone on the Internet.
+Remember, the Internet can be a scary place and the Internet never forgets.

+Anyhow, people with a link to one of your pictures will not be able to view any other pictures of yours.
+Except for server admins, it is not possible to connect a picture to a certain user.

+The (**unmodified!**) QDU Servers do not store any data of you, except an anonymous account token, your pictures and the connection of your account token to a picture.

+Your `Gallery` is tied to your account token, so if you share your Gallery or your account token everyone with the link will be able to see all of your past and future screenshots! **DO NOT SHARE YOUR GALLERY OR ACCOUNT TOKEN**, except your are absolutely trusting the recipient!

+The creators of this software, especially but not exclusively the copyright holders mentioned in the [License](#license) **may never** be held liable nor responsible for any damages arising from connecting to remote servers **not operated** by the aforementioned creators.
+If you have any privacy concerns please contact the server operators directly.

 # Notes